txt/plm19/doc/lisp2.md

-Then there are somewhat clean macro languages that offer a declarative view of the semantics, like the Moustache library available in Python, Ruby, Java, JavaScript,
+Then there are somewhat clean macro languages that offer a declarative view of the semantics, like the Mustache library available in Python, Ruby, Java, JavaScript,
 Lua, etc etc

-    # example is moustache
+    # example is mustache
     {
       "beatles": [
         { "firstName": "John", "lastName": "Lennon" },